rogeredthat/gokulkrishh.github.io/_posts/2015-02-28-Introduction-to-React-Framework.md

 ---
 layout: post
-title: Introduction to React Framework
+title: Introduction to React.js Framework
 ---

  <a href="http://facebook.github.io/react/" class="link" target="_blank">React</a> is javascript framework created by Facebook and Instagram.
 I would say React as Javascript library which can be used as V in MVC.
 Its been designed by thinking perfomance in mind.
 React is getting more popular these days and big companies such as Facebook, Instagram, Yahoo, even whatsapp's newly launched <a href="https://web.whatsapp.com/" class="link" target="_blank">whatsapp web</a> uses react components in production.
 So lets get into it.